24.45 Unlikely Surrender

 1 In the third year of the reign of Jehoiakim king of Judah, Nebuchadnezzar king of Babylon came to Jerusalem and besieged it.
 And the Lord gave Jehoiakim king of Judah into his hand, with some of the articles of the house of God, which he carried into the land of Shinar to the house of his god; and he brought the articles into the treasure house of his god. – Daniel 1:1-2

 In the Book of Daniel, we are introduced to the ruler of the conquering kingdom of Babylon.
-His army besieged Jerusalem and unlike the Assyrians, were able to conquer it, take the people captive and plunder the treasures in the temple.
+His army besieged Jerusalem and unlike the Assyrians, was able to conquer it, take the people captive and plunder the treasures in the temple.

 God’s plan will always be fulfilled, even through the judgment of Israel and the taking of captives back to Babylon.
 The average person would not easily see God’s blessings in a tragic situation, but as Christians, we strive to see the ultimate good in every circumstance.
 In this way the Prophet Daniel and his friends, through whom God worked miracles and His plan, were able to sway even the most self-righteous, proud, and even cruel heart.